about-satellite-for-kids

 The word “satellite” might sound like something very technical and complex.
 However, at its core, it’s quite simple.
 A satellite is any object that orbits around a larger object in space.
 Earth itself is a satellite because it orbits around the Sun.
 Our Moon is also a satellite, orbiting Earth.

-However, when we usually talk about satellites, we are often referring to man-made devices that are sent into space for a variety of tasks.
+However, when we talk about satellites, we usually refer to man-made devices sent into space for a variety of tasks.
 They relay our phone calls, take pictures of other planets, and even help forecast the weather!
 It’s incredible to think about how much we rely on satellites for daily life.

 Example: Have you ever watched a weather forecast on TV?
 Those images showing clouds and storms are often captured by weather satellites orbiting our Earth.